cloudfoundry-attic/login-server/docs/Login-APIs.md

 immediately, rather than waiting for them to come back to the Login Server and enter the new password explicitly.

-1. Client POSTs user credentials and OAuth bearer token to `/autologin`
+1. Client POSTs user credentials to to `/autologin`

 2. Login Server responds with autologin code (short-lived, one-time)